matplotlib/governance/governance.md

 Deputy Project Leaders
 ----------------------

-Deputy Project Leaders (DPL) have pre-deletegated authority to make decisions within their area of responsibility.
+Deputy Project Leaders (DPL) have pre-delegated authority to make decisions within their area of responsibility.
 As with the PL, the DPL should strive to reach consensus before invoking their authority.
 Decisions by the DPL can be appealed to the PL, but the presumption is that the PL will defer to the DPL